Soares/simplifience.com/post/science/purview.md

 {:title="Lord Kelvin"}

 <aside class="info" markdown="block">
-This was spoken in 1900, shortly before the relativistic revolution:
+This was spoken in 1900, shortly before the relativistic revolution.
 </aside>

 Every generation must come to terms with two facts.
 First, @post[things are not mundane just because we know them]reality/magic.
 Second, science isn't about the mundane: it's about the mysteries.
 Everything you think science can't explain is exactly what it must explain next.